 When it comes to parent involvement, research suggests parents should help their child see their homework as an opportunity to learn rather than perform.
-For example, if a child needs to create a poster, it is more valuable that the child notes the skills they develop while creating the poster rather than making the best looking poster in the class.
+For example, if a child needs to create a poster, it is more valuable than the child notes the skills they develop while creating the poster rather than making the best-looking poster in the class.

 Instead of ensuring their child completes their homework, it’s more effective for parents to support their children to increase confidence in completing homework tasks on their own.

 Here are more ways they can do this.

 Many teachers model what they would like their students to do.
 So, if a child has a problem they can’t work out, you can sit down and model how you would do it, then complete the next one together and then have the child do it on their own.

 Create a homework plan

 When your child becomes overly frustrated with their homework, do not force them.
 Instead, together create a plan to best tackle it:

 - break the homework task into smaller logical chunks,

 - discuss how much time is required to complete each chunk,

 - work backward from the deadline and create a timeline,